jbeyers/downplay/README.md

 You can also use the --playlist option to specify the playlist url, and the --target option to specify the name of the target folder on the commandline.

-type `python downplay.py --help` for a listing of the options.
+Type `python downplay.py --help` for a listing of the options.